knbknb/find-emoji-dik/README.md

 ## Obsolete

-I've looked at the original Emoji Dick crowdsourcing project as desribed in an [Arxiv paper](https://arxiv.org/pdf/1611.02027.pdf) from 2016.
-However that opus is available only as a PDF Document with emojis concatenated into larger PNG images.
+I've looked at the original Emoji Dick crowdsourcing project from 2010 as referenced in an [Arxiv paper](https://arxiv.org/pdf/1611.02027.pdf) from 2016.
+However that project's output is available only as a PDF Document with emojis concatenated into larger PNG images.
-The original project is not available as a Python script, and the authors have not published the code.
+The original project is not available anymore at the official website, `www.emojidick.com`.
 The original project was also created before the era of LLMs, so it is not directly compatible with the current state of the art in AI-supported emoji translation.